guptasandeep/2024-Core-Coder-Conquerors-2.0/README.md

 ## Installation instructions
 ⟹ Setup Facebook Developer Account

-Create a Facebook Developer Account and setup WhatsApp API based on this document [Create a Facebook Developer Account and setup WhatsApp API](docs/Create-Facebook-Developer-and-Setup-WhatsApp-API.pdf?raw=true)
+1. Create a Facebook Developer Account and setup WhatsApp API based on this document [Create a Facebook Developer Account and setup WhatsApp API](docs/Create-Facebook-Developer-and-Setup-WhatsApp-API.pdf?raw=true)

+2. Once you have tested the Send Message from the WhatsApp Setup page, reply the same chat with some text.
+It can be any text.
+It is needed so that we can recieve the item update messages from our implementation.
+This seems to be required since "From" is a Test nuumber or we use the free service.
+Maybe in paid version this might not be needed.

 ⟹ XM cloud local instance setup